• Skip to main content

 Measure Summary Definition Member Eligibility Resources Points Possible: 21.5

-Adverse Childhood Experiences (ACEs) Screening in Children and Adolescents The percentage of members ages one to 20 years of age who are screened for Adverse Childhood Experiences (ACEs) annually using a standardized screening tool. ≥5 Eligible Linked Members
+Adverse Childhood Experiences (ACEs) Screening in Children and Adolescents The percentage of members one to 20 years of age who are screened for Adverse Childhood Experiences (ACEs) annually using a standardized screening tool. ≥5 Eligible Linked Members

 Adverse Childhood Experiences (ACEs) in Children and Adolescents Tip Sheet

-Screening codes:
+ACE Screening HCPCS codes:

 G9919 - Screening performed – results